shashwatsr2712/shashwatsr2712.github.io/README.md

 * Repetition can be turned on/off by clicking on 'Repeat' button.
 * Autoplay feature has been added now, which automatically starts playing the next song in queue after a song ends, unless 'Repeat' mode is on.
 * BootStrap 4 has been used, replacing BootStrap 3.
-* Playlist and buttons (Repeat and Input) is now accessible from collapsible Navbar.
+* Playlist and buttons (Repeat and Input) are now accessible from collapsible Navbar.
 #
 ***The project is in development phase.
 More features and improvements would be added soon.***